 Two-Step: Best Practices & FAQ (Students)

-Two-Step Verification can be a complex service to setup and manage, especially as you begin to enable it for your various accounts.
+Two-Step Verification can be a complex service to set up and manage, especially as you begin to enable it for your various accounts.
 Below are listed some best practices as well as some frequently asked questions regarding the service.

 Enroll in Two-Step